 WOMS 180.
 Seminar in Feminist Theory.
 Advanced course providing detailed inquiry into specific feminist theories, including their conceptual framework and development, relationship to other political theories and application to the current practices of feminism.
 Prerequisite: WOMS 110 or instructor permission.
-3 units.
+Units: 3.0.

 WOMS 181.
 Seminar in Gender Roles.
 Advanced seminar designed to help students understand women's and men's behaviors by studying their historical and contemporary roles.
 Students will learn and apply a critical approach towards social institutions, beliefs, customs, social trends and socio-economic conditions and their effect on women and men.
 Critically examines research results and statistics and assesses multidisciplinary theories and methodologies used in the study of gender roles.
-Prerequisite: SOC 001 or WOMS 115.
-3 units.
+Prerequisite: SOC 1 or WOMS 115.
+Units: 3.0.

 WOMS 195A.
 Fieldwork in Women's Studies.
 Supervised experience in selected women's organizations and projects in the Sacramento area; for example, the Rape Crisis Center, Women Escaping a Violent Environment (WEAVE), Sacramento Women's Center.
 Prerequisite: Instructor permission.
-Graded Credit/No Credit.
-1-3 units.
+Graded: Credit / No Credit.
+Units: 1.0-3.0.

 WOMS 196.
 Experimental Offerings in Women's Studies.
 Several courses are offered under this number.
 Some are small seminars, some regular lecture-discussion classes.
-They are designed to study a subject of particular interest to an instructor, to students and to allow exploration of a topic of timely concern.
+They are designed to study a subject of particular interest to an instructor, to students, and to allow exploration of a topic of timely concern.
 Students may take any number of these courses, provided they differ in subject.
 The Class Schedule each semester will show the classes and the topics covered at that time.
 Course descriptions will be available in the department office before the semester begins.
-3 units.
+Units: 3.0.

 WOMS 199.
 Special Problems.
 Supervised individual research projects or directed reading specifically related to Women's Studies topics.
 Should be taken by students who can work on an individual basis.
 Prerequisite: WOMS 115 and instructor permission.
-1-3 units.
+Graded: Graded (CR/NC Available).
+Units: 1.0-3.0.